-Calibre LB01, not to be confused with Breitling’s caliber B01 of similar name.
-The power reserve is approximately 36 hours with a balance frequency of 21,600 BPH/3HZ.
-The watch also features 51 jewels and 228 components in the movement only and has a diameter: 35mm/15.5 lines.
+Calibre LB01, not to be confused with Breitling’s caliber B01 of a similar name.
+The power reserve is approximately 36 hours, with a balance frequency of 21,600 BPH/3HZ.
+The watch also features 51 jewels and 228 components in the movement only and has a diameter of 35mm/15.5 lines.

 The central wheel transfers power from the running gear of the movement.
-It slowly pushes back the spring-loaded lever that cocks onto a toothed ring when the necessary amount of power has been absorbed.
+It slowly pushes back the spring-loaded lever that cocks onto a toothed ring when it absorbs the necessary amount of energy.

 The Case for Ludovic Ballouard’s Upside Down

 It comes in two cases: 750 red gold off-center crown and case and the 950 platinum off-center crown and case.
 Both dimensions are 41mm x 11mm.
 It is resistant to water up to 30 meters/3ATM and is hand engraved.